mzuther/StempelWerk/README.md

 **Default values: `### New file:` and `### Content:`**

-Each time these strings are encountered in the rendered ouput of a template, a new file is created.
+Each time these strings are encountered in the rendered output of a template, a new file is created.
 This allows you to create multiple files from a single template.